What are Pituitary tumors?

 Northwell Health doctors know when to follow their suspicions.
-They’re skilled with the complicated, sensitive tests required to look for hormones in the blood, urine or saliva — a tell-tale red flag.
+They’re skilled with the complicated, sensitive tests required to look for hormones in the blood, urine or saliva—a tell-tale red flag of a pituitary tumor.
 They’re also experienced with drawing the distinction between hormonal and neurological symptoms, a challenge because of the pituitary gland’s location near the brain.

 Sometimes pituitary tumors haven’t been causing any problems and are discovered during a scan for another medical issue.
-But in other cases they can prompt the gland to produce too many hormones, press on the gland and slow hormone production, or squeeze the nearby nerve (optic) controlling eye movement.
+But in other cases, they can prompt the pituitary gland to produce too many hormones, press on the gland and slow hormone production or squeeze the nearby nerve (optic) controlling eye movement.

 There are more than a dozen different disorders that can result from pituitary tumors and disease, with symptoms that can include:

 - Vision problems

 - Unusual breast milk production (galactorrhea)